mdeltito/node-csafe/README.md

 # Description

 This library provides an implementation of the [CSAFE communication protocol](http://www.fitlinxx.com/csafe/) for exercise equipment and performance monitors.
 It provides an abstraction for the protocol's frame specification, a dictionary of standard CSAFE "commands", and a simple FrameReader for reading/emitting frames from a stream of bytes.

+See also [node-concept2](https://github.com/mdeltito/node-concept2), which is a HID wrapper that enabled communication with [Concept2](https://www.concept2.com/) monitor devices using this protocol.

 # Installation